Nautilus (genus): Nautilus in aquaria

-It is possible to keep Nautilus in aquaria, however, specific care is necessary in order to ensure their survival in captivity.
+It is possible to keep Nautilus in aquaria, however, specific care is necessary to ensure their survival in captivity.
 The survival rate of Nautilus in captivity is relatively poor, primarily due to the stress that individuals are subjected to during transportation.
-As many as 50-80% of Nautilus die during transportation, and this percentage can be higher if individuals are exposed to high temperatures.
+As many as 50–80% of Nautilus die during transportation, and this percentage can be higher if individuals are exposed to high temperatures.
 In captivity, Nautilus are generally fed a diet of whole shrimp, fish, crab, and lobster moults.
 Several aquaria around the world host specimens of the genus, however, there have not yet been any successful attempts of breeding in captivity, despite viable eggs being produced at several locations.
 Two Nautilus eggs were hatched at Waikiki Aquarium, however, these individuals both died months later.

 In addition to observing wild specimens, our knowledge of Nautilus temperature thresholds is also supplemented by the study of captive individuals in aquaria.
 Captive Nautilus specimens have demonstrated that prolonged exposure to temperatures over 25 degrees Celsius will eventually result in death after several days.
 However, individuals have been documented to experience temperatures higher than this, and survive, as long as they are not exposed to these temperatures for longer than 10 hours.
-Optimal temperatures for the genus tend to range from 9-21 degrees Celsius.
+Optimal temperatures for the genus tend to range from 9–21 degrees Celsius.

 Reproduction

 The majority of our knowledge regarding Nautilus reproduction comes from captive species in aquaria.
 From these specimens, it appears that Nautilus do not have an elaborate courtship process.
 Males have been observed to attempt to mate with any object the same size and shape as another Nautilus.
 If a male is successful in finding a female, however, the mating process follows, and afterwards, the male may continue to hold onto the female for a period ranging from minutes to hours.

 Nautilus eggs are laid in capsules, usually 3–4 cm long, which gradually harden when exposed to seawater.
-It is not yet known how exactly the juveniles break out of these capsules, yet it has been hypothesised that they are able to chew their way out, using their beak.
+It is not yet known how exactly the juveniles break out of these capsules, yet it has been hypothesized that they are able to chew their way out, using their beak.
 The genus exhibits a skewed sex ratio, biased towards male individuals.
 This phenomenon has been observed at several locations around the globe, with population samples consisting of up to 95% males.
 The reason for this is currently unknown.

+Nautilus male has a reproductive organ named Van der Hoeven's organ.
+Nautilus female has two reproductive organs whose functions are unknown, the Organ of Valenciennes and Owen's laminated organ.